Do you really know what’s happening with your servers?

 1. Server estates are growing

-As well as knowing how much space is required, IT leaders need to understand what is being stored and where, and have important decisions to make over what needs to be stored, for how long, and who has access to it.
+As well as knowing how much space is required, IT leaders need to understand what is being stored and where, and they have important decisions to make over what needs to be stored, for how long, and who has access to it.

 2. Server estates are becoming more diverse